sharsulkar/AWS_Certification_Notes/content/markdown/iam.md

 ### Authentication and Authorization
 * IAM handles both of them
 * The entity trying to access AWS resources is called a "principal".
-* The principal has to prove to IAM that it is the identity it is claiming it to be by providing identity specific authentication details.
+* The principal has to prove to IAM that it is the identity it is claiming it to be by providing identity specific authentication credentials.
 It can be either a username and password for human identities or Access keys for CLI and non-human identities.
 * Once the principal authenticates successfully, it becomes a authenticated identity.
 * AWS has a record of all the policies associated with this authenticated identity which it uses for authorizing access to the resources the identity is trying to access.